 Cooper will be the only senior in 2014 and Seckinger will be the lone senior during in the 2015 season.

 Clemson has a pair of tight ends committed to the 2014 signing class: Milan Richard and Cannon Smith.
 They'll probably add just one more in 2015.

-Here are a pair of names to keep an eye on over the next few months.
+Here are some class of 2015 names to keep an eye on over the next several months.

 Jackson Harris, Columbia Central High School - Columbia, Tenn.

 The No. 10 tight end in the class of 2015, Harris took his first visit to Clemson in September for the Boston College game, and he gave the visit high marks.